Who are FirstLight?

 Is FirstLight a voluntary organisation?

 FirstLight was founded as ISIDA, a voluntary organisation in 1976 and in 1986 was formally registered as a Charity with full charitable status.
-While professional staff are now employed to carry on the full-time work of FistLight, the Association continues to be controlled and run by a Board, or Council of volunteer members, the majority of whom are bereaved family members.
+While professional staff are now employed to carry on the full-time work of FirstLight, the organisation continues to be controlled and run by a Board, or Council of volunteer members, the majority of whom are bereaved family members.

 How many people are on FirstLight Council?

-There are currently ten Council members who all work on a voluntary basis with the charity.
+There are currently seven Council members who all work on a voluntary basis with the charity.
 The number varies from year to year.

 What are their areas of responsibility?

-The Councils primary role is to run FirstLight, to ensure its ethos and objectives best serve the needs of its members, especially in provision of support to those bereaved or effected by the death of a child.
+The Councils primary role is to direct policy strategy and its implementation alongside ensuring the ethos and objectives of FirstLight best serve the needs of its members, especially in provision of support to those bereaved or effected by the death of a child.

 What are the primary objectives of FirstLight?